1 Chronicles 14

 - Ephesians 1:22And gave him to be the head over all things to the church.A King exalted for the sake of His people - the pattern of David's throne brought to its fullness.

-- Hebrews 5:5So also Christ glorified not himself… but he that said unto him, Thou art my Son.The Son did not exalt Himself - the crown was given, as David’s was confirmed and not grasped.
+- Hebrews 5:5So also Christ glorified not himself… but he that said unto him, Thou art my Son.The crown was given, as David's was confirmed by the LORD - the Father exalting the Son as He had exalted David.

 The Sons Born in Jerusalem, and Two Names That Meet in Christ